Organ transplantation: Organ transplantation by region

 Some estimates of the number of transplants performed in various regions of the world have been derived from the Global Burden of Disease Study.

 According to the Council of Europe, Spain through the Spanish Transplant Organization shows the highest worldwide rate of 35.1 donors per million population in 2005 and 33.8 in 2006.
 In 2011, it was 35.3.

-In addition to the citizens waiting for organ transplants in the US and other developed nations, there are long waiting lists in the rest of the world.
-More than 2 million people need organ transplants in China, 50,000 waiting in Latin America (90% of whom are waiting for kidneys), as well as thousands more in the less documented continent of Africa.
-Donor bases vary in developing nations.
+In addition to citizens awaiting organ transplants in the United States and other developed countries, there are extensive waiting lists worldwide.
+In China, more than 2 million people require organ transplants, while Latin America has approximately 50,000 individuals on waiting lists—90% of whom are awaiting kidney transplants.
+Thousands more await transplantation across Africa, although data from the continent is less comprehensive.
+Donor availability and donation practices vary significantly among developing nations.

-In Latin America the donor rate is 40–100 per million per year, similar to that of developed countries.
-However, in Uruguay, Cuba, and Chile, 90% of organ transplants came from cadaveric donors.
-Cadaveric donors represent 35% of donors in Saudi Arabia.
-There is continuous effort to increase the utilization of cadaveric donors in Asia; however, the popularity of living, single kidney donors in India yields a cadaveric donor prevalence of less than 1 per million population.
+In Latin America, the donor rate ranges from 40 to 100 per million population per year, comparable to rates in developed countries.
+However, in countries such as Uruguay, Cuba, and Chile, approximately 90% of organ transplants are sourced from cadaveric donors.
+In contrast, cadaveric donors account for about 35% of all donors in Saudi Arabia.

+There is an ongoing effort to increase the use of cadaveric donors in Asia.
+However, the widespread practice of living, single kidney donation in India results in a cadaveric donor rate of less than 1 per million population.
+Despite having one of the highest numbers of transplantation procedures globally—ranking third worldwide—India's overall organ donation rate remains significantly below the global average.

 Traditionally, Muslims believe body desecration in life or death to be forbidden, and thus many reject organ transplant.
 However most Muslim authorities nowadays accept the practice if another life will be saved.
 As an example, it may be assumed in countries such as Singapore with a cosmopolitan populace that includes Muslims, a special Majlis Ugama Islam Singapura governing body is formed to look after the interests of Singapore's Muslim community over issues that includes their burial arrangements.

 Organ transplantation in Singapore is generally overseen by the National Organ Transplant Unit of the Ministry of Health (Singapore).
 Due to a diversity in mindsets and religious viewpoints, while Muslims on this island are generally not expected to donate their organs even upon death, youth in Singapore are educated on the Human Organ Transplant Act at the age of 18, which is around the age of military conscription.
 The Organ Donor Registry maintains two types of information, firstly people of Singapore that donate their organs or bodies for transplantation, research or education upon their death, under the Medical (Therapy, Education and Research) Act (MTERA), and secondly people that object to the removal of kidneys, liver, heart and corneas upon death for the purpose of transplantation, under the Human Organ Transplant Act (HOTA).
 The Live On social awareness movement is also formed to educate Singaporeans on organ donation.